These high-tech glasses connect people who are blind with agents who can describe what’s in front of them

 Read more: World Changing Ideas 2019: 17 winning solutions that could save the planet

 For agents like Hennessey, working for Aira means playing an active role in people’s everyday lives in a way that’s been unexpectedly meaningful.
 He often takes calls in the morning, and often narrates along as a father walks his daughter to the school bus station, and then back home.
-As a retired army officer, Hennessey relates especially well to Aira’s veteran users, who make up a significant portion of the technology’s user base.
+As an Air Force veteran, Hennessey relates especially well to Aira’s veteran users, who make up a significant portion of the technology’s user base.
 Aside from the service Aira delivers to people who are visually impaired, the company also confirms the vital role of human interaction, even around cutting-edge innovations.
 “Our agents are what makes our service what it is,” Stilson says.
 “Our technology really just enables interaction.”